The Ultimate Hikers Guide To Climbing Mount Kinabalu

 - Personal toiletries: Carry soap, toothbrush, toothpaste, shower gel, towel, tissue papers, etc.

 - Fluids: 5L drinking water, energy gels, and 500ML Isotonic Drink.
+Or a good thermos if you fancy a hot drink once in a while

 - Passport: You will not get a climbing permit without it.